Sums of infinitely many fractions: 1

 But how can a sum of numbers ‘exist’, but at the same time, the sum has infinitely many different values depending on the order in which the numbers are added?

 The answer is simple – it can’t ‘exist’, since it is a fundamental property of addition that the order of addition is immaterial.
 (Footnote: The commutative property of addition.)
-This is another demonstration that incremental additions can never somehow magically change a finite quantity into a limitlessly large quantity (see Platonism and the Infinite).
+This is another demonstration that incremental additions can never somehow magically change a finite quantity into a limitlessly large quantity of entities (see Platonism and the Infinite).
 As in the case of the Courant & Robbins contradiction, the Alternating Harmonic Series demonstrates that the Platonist viewpoint that the sum of a limitless quantity of fractions ‘exists’ is logically untenable.

 And more …